A superstatistics approach to the modelling of memristor current-voltage responses: Results and discussion

-in~\eqref{eq:hk_yakopcic_model}, with $\gamma$ and $\delta$ being the parameters to be fitted~\cite{memristive_switching_mechanism, memristor_chang}.
-To develop a superstatistical approach the current equation for ionic conduction is to be studied.
+As seen in~\eqref{eq:iv_yakopcic_model_mim}, the Yakopcic MM model uses a parameterized hypberbolic sine function for both the LRS and HRS of~\eqref{eq:iv_yakopcic_model}, with $\gamma$ and $\delta$ being the parameters to be fitted~\cite{memristive_switching_mechanism, memristor_chang}.
+To develop a superstatistical approach, the current equation for ionic conduction is to be studied.
 This mechanism can be interpreted from a transition state formalism point of view, and can be generally expressed as

-where $v$ is the Debye frequency, $r$ is the jump distance, $\Delta G^{\neq}$ stands for the free activation enthalpy, $k_B$ is the Boltzmann constant, $T$ denotes the temperature of the system, $e$ is the electron charge, and $E$ represents the electric field~\cite{cation-based_resistance_change_memory, electrochemical_metallization_memories}.
+where $v_D$ is the Debye frequency, $r$ is the jump distance, $\Delta G^{\neq}$ stands for the free activation enthalpy, $k_B$ is the Boltzmann constant, $T$ denotes the temperature of the system, $e$ is the electron charge, and $E$ represents the electric field~\cite{cation-based_resistance_change_memory, electrochemical_metallization_memories}.
 With the simplifying assumption that $E \propto v$, and by setting